ShevychAndrii/stepik_course/README.md

-# stepik_course
+# Stepik Web course.
-Automation with Selenium and Python
+Web automation with Selenium and Python.